 A HIPAA compliant website form is one built on or integrated with a platform that signs a BAA, encrypts data in transit and at rest, and routes submissions to a secure, encrypted destination.
 From the patient’s perspective, it may look identical to any other contact form.
 The compliance lives in the infrastructure underneath it, not in how the form looks on screen.

-Second, a platform marketing itself as HIPAA-friendly is not the same as a platform that will actually sign a BAA.
+A platform marketing itself as “HIPAA-friendly” is not the same as a platform that will actually sign a BAA.
 When I am evaluating a form solution for a health professional client, I am looking for a few specific things: whether a BAA is available and straightforward to obtain, how data is encrypted at rest, whether there are audit logs showing who accessed what and when, and what the platform’s data retention and deletion policies look like.

 Those details are not always easy to find on a platform’s marketing page.
 They are usually buried in the documentation or require a direct conversation with the vendor.
 That is a normal part of the due diligence process.